-Education II-Method's in the Elementary School Curriculum JOHNSON, MINOR
+II.
+Education-Methods in the Elementary School Curriculum BELL, JOHNSON, HAMMACK

 A brief study of the methods which are important in teaching the fundamental elementary school subjects.
 Collateral readings, class observations and demonstration lessons, with reports, will be required of all students.
 Prerequisite : Education I.